geographika/mappyfile/docs/index.rst

 + **MapScript** is an alternative to the CGI application of mapserv that allows you to program the MapServer object API in many languages.

+The diagram below shows the different elements of mappyfile, and how they are used to modify a Mapfile:

 .. image:: images/mappyfile_modules.png

 Why?